Xbox Error Code 0x87e10bef [Easy Fix]

 Services and SubscriptionsServices and Subscriptions (Image by Emopulse)

-Here you’ll find all Microsoft services, and you can check whether the one you subscribed to still applies.
+Here, you’ll find all Microsoft services and check whether the one you subscribed to still applies.

 Alternatively, you can also check for this in your Order history.
 To do this, follow these steps:

-1. Sign in to account.microsoft.com.Payment dragdown menuPayment dropdown menu (Image by Emopulse)
+1. Sign in to Microsoft.Payment dragdown menuPayment dropdown menu (Image by Emopulse)

 Order history